-1. Identify, retain and restore native vegetation and habitats for native species in patches of a size and configuration that will enable existing plant and animal communities to survive in the long term and support climate adaptation.

-- Identify and retain high carbon storage ecosystems (e.g. blue carbon systems such as salt marsh, mangroves and sea grasses), wildlife corridors and refugia. - 3.
-Provide development controls that prevent the degradation or loss of ecological values and or biodiversity. - 4.
-Provide guidance on the information required to enable informed decision-making. - 5.
-Ensure that construction and operational impacts of development are avoided and or mitigated using current best practice standards. - 6.
+- 1. Identifies, retains and restores native vegetation and habitats for native species in patches of a size and configuration that will enable existing plant and animal communities to survive in the long term and support climate adaptation. - Identifies and retains high carbon storage ecosystems (e.g. blue carbon systems such as salt marsh, mangroves and sea grasses), wildlife corridors and refugia. - 3.
+Provides development controls that prevent the degradation or loss of ecological values and or biodiversity. - 4.
+Provides guidance on the information required to enable informed decisionmaking. - 5.
+Ensures that construction and operational impacts of development are avoided and or mitigated using current best practice standards. - 6.
 Provide guidance on acceptable measures to avoid or minimise the impact of proposed development on biodiversity including proposals affected by Part 7 of the Biodiversity Conservation Act 2016 and the Koala Habitat Protection SEPP 2019. - 7.
-Compensate for unavoidable habitat losses in accordance with applicable legislation, or in the absence of such legislation, contemporary best practice.
+Compensates for unavoidable habitat losses and/or to improve biodiversity outcomes in accordance with applicable legislation, or in the absence of such legislation, contemporary best practice.